-- A. All new housing development must be designed so that it results in at least a 20% reduction in CO2 emissions below the Target CO2 Emission Rate (TER) in accordance with Local Plan Policy SCLP9.2 and as set out in the Building Regulations. - B. All new housing development should achieve water efficiency through the use of measures such as: grey water, rainwater harvesting and SuDS schemes. - C. For all new housing development, the site layout should be designed to utilise and benefit from natural sunlight and solar gain including enabling the provision of solar energy generation measures on all houses. - D. All development requiring parking should make provision for electric charging facilities which is sufficient to meet the needs of all households within the development.
+- A. All new housing development should achieve water efficiency through the use of measures such as grey water, rainwater harvesting and SuDS schemes. - B. The layout and design of new housing development should be configured to secure the optimum use of natural sunlight and solar gain including enabling the provision of solar energy generation measures. - C. Development requiring parking should make provision for on-plot electric charging facilities which is sufficient to meet the needs of all households within the development as recommended by the most up to date Suffolk Guidance for Parking.